outlandishideas/wpackagist/README.md

 1. Make sure you have Composer dependencies installed, including extensions.
 2. Make `.env.local`, overriding anything you want to from `.env`.
-3. Make sure your `PACKAGE_PATH` directory is writable.
+3. (Only if you're going to skip using a database for `PackageStore`): ensure sure your `PACKAGE_PATH` directory is writable.
 4. Run `composer install` to install dependencies.
 5. Populate the database and package files (see steps below).
 5. Point your Web server to [`web`](web/).
 A [`.htaccess`](web/.htaccess) is provided for Apache.